-The final type of clip-on attachments are Trigger Snaps, most commonly found on our Western Suspenders.
-Similar in look and feel to the hardware found on dog leashes, trigger snaps clip onto the pants belt loops.
-They are both easy to use and highly reliable and come in both nickel and brass finishes.
+The final type of clip-on attachments are trigger snaps, most commonly found on our Western suspenders.
+Similar in look and feel to the hardware found on dog leashes, trigger snaps attachments clip onto pant belt loops.
+They are easy to use, highly reliable and come in both nickel and brass finishes.

-All button--on suspenders feature a moustache (or "rabbit ear” shaped strip of either leather or cloth with a buttonhole on each end.
-Button on suspenders are typically Y--back, so there is one attachment point on the middle of the back and two attachment points on the front.
+Button-on suspender attachments are highly fashionable all on their own, creating a classic look for any outfit.
+All button-on suspenders feature a "moustache" or "rabbit ear"-shaped strip of either leather or cloth with a buttonhole on each end.
+Button-on suspenders are typically Y-back, so there is one attachment point on the middle of the back and two attachment points on the front.

-The final category of suspender attachment styles are found on suspenders that are intended to be worn WITH rather than in lieu of a belt.
+The final category of suspender attachment styles is found on suspenders that are intended to be worn WITH rather than in lieu of a belt.

-By far the most common type of belt attachments are called Perry Belt Clips, so named for the person that invented them.
-Made of heavy duty plastic that slides up onto and around the wearer's belt, these clips have the added benefit of being airport friendly.
-Worn with a buckle-free belt such as SuspenderStore's Buzz-Not Leather Belts, one can go through metal detectors wearing these suspenders without triggering an alarm.
-People also wear these in high security facilities.
+By far the most common type of belt attachments are called Perry belt clips, named for the person who invented them, Don A. Perry.
+Made of heavy-duty plastic that slides up onto and around the wearer's belt, these clips have the added benefit of being airport friendly.
+Worn with a buckle-free belt such as SuspenderStore's BuzzNot leather belts, one can go through metal detectors wearing these suspenders without triggering an alarm.
+People also wear these in high-security facilities.

-Finally, our Rugged Comfort Western Suspenders come in a Belt-loop style.
-These attachments are a loop of leather that the belt slides through, similar the belt loops on pants.
+Finally, our Rugged Comfort Western suspenders come in a belt-loop style.
+These attachments are a loop of leather that the belt slides through, similar to the belt loops on pants.

 Have further questions regarding what type of suspender you should buy?
-Be sure to check out our other style guides, which talk about how to choose the best width, fabric, cross style (X or Y back) and size for you!
+Be sure to check out our other style guides, which discuss how to choose the best width, fabric, cross style (X- or Y-back) and size for you!

 © 2024 Suspender Store.
 All Rights Reserved.
 Website design by Ventura Web Design & Marketing